patrickRobotics/lms/README.md

 SCORING_URL=         # HOST URL for the scoring-service, e.g. http://127.0.0.1:5001
-SOAP_USER=admin      # user name used to authenticate on the Customer KYC Service SOAP_PASS=pwd123     # password for the user above
+SOAP_USER=admin      # user name used to authenticate on the Customer KYC Service SOAP_PASS=pwd123     # password for the user above USERNAME=            # username for basic authentication on this service PASSWORD=            # password for basic auth on this service
 ```

 2. ## Create & Activate a Python virtualenvironment to install the needed dependencies.